codingstudios/mac-setup/README.md

 The setup process of [@joeleeofficial](https://joe.js.org) mac

 ## Comments
-> I recently upgraded to macos 13 (Ventura) and I wans't too happy with it.
+> Recently, I upgraded to macos 13 (Ventura) and I wans't too happy with it.
 MacOS 13 seems to be a little buggy sometimes, hard to explain my situation but one that bothers me alot was that it consumes a lot more power than it used to on Monterey.
 Stage Manager isn't as useful without an external display.
 Currently still couldn't get continuity camera to work for me.
 Check out [my settings on macos 13](./ventura-13.md)